III (Joe Nichols album)

-III is the fourth studio album by American country music artist Joe Nichols, released on October 25, 2005 by Universal South Records.
-The album produced Nichols' second #1 hit in "Tequila Makes Her Clothes Fall Off", as well as the top-10 hit "Size Matters (Someday)" and "I'll Wait for You".
+III is the fourth studio album by American country music artist Joe Nichols.
+It was released on October 25, 2005 by Universal South Records.
+The album produced Nichols' second #1 hit in "Tequila Makes Her Clothes Fall Off", as well as the top-10 hits "Size Matters (Someday)" and "I'll Wait for You".
 Overall, it was certified gold by the RIAA for sales of well over 500,000 copies.

 "My Old Friend the Blues" is a cover of a Steve Earle song.
 Also included is "Should I Come Home (Or Should I Go Crazy)", a cover of a Gene Watson hit single.

 Brent Rowan produced the album except for the three singles, which were produced by Buddy Cannon, and "Freedom Feels Like Lonely" and "As Country as She Gets", which were produced by Byron Gallimore.